MetLife Shareholders Bring Class Action Lawsuit Alleging Violations of Federal Securities Laws

 According to the complaint, defendants’ statements during the Class Period were each materially false and misleading in that defendants knew or recklessly disregarded that:

 Plaintiff seeks to recover damages on behalf of all purchasers of MetLife common stock during the Class Period (the “Class”).

 If you purchased or otherwise acquired the stock of MetLife (NYSE: MET) during the period between February 2, 2010 and October 6, 2011, inclusive (the “Class Period”) and either lost money on the transaction or still hold the shares, you may contact Gilman Law LLP by March 12, 2012 to seek appointment as lead plaintiff and discuss your rights to recovery of your losses or to obtain additional information.

 About Gilman Law LLP:

 The attorneys at Gilman Law have over 32 years of experience representing both individual and institutional investors in securities class action suits and all major aspects of securities litigation.
 Our firm has recovered over a billion dollars for its clients and can help you recover any losses that you have incurred as a result of MetLife’s fraudulent practices.
-For a free evaluation of your case or to obtain additional information, please complete the Investor Certification or CALL TOLL FREE (888) 252-0048.
+For a free evaluation of your case or to obtain additional information, CALL TOLL FREE (888) 252-0048.